Basis-Theory/docs/source/includes/api-reference/_tokens.md

   `https://api.basistheory.com/tokens/{id}/decrypt`
 </span>

-Get a decrypted token by ID in the tenant.
+Get a decrypted token by ID in the Tenant.

 ### Permissions